-Sydney 28 March 2014 Corporate governance statement
+Corporate governance statement

-The board of directors are responsible to the shareholders for the performance of the Company and the implementation of corporate governance policies.
-The board has reviewed the Company's corporate governance practices in relation to the recommendations released by the ASX Corporate Governance Council.
-The board supports the intent of the recommendations and recognises that given the current size and scope of the Company it is not practical to institute all of the recommendations at present.
+The Board of Directors is responsible to the shareholders for the performance of the Company and the implementation of corporate governance policies.
+The Board has reviewed the Company's corporate governance practices in relation to the recommendations released by the ASX Corporate Governance Council.
+The Board supports the intent of the recommendations and recognises that given the current size and scope of the Company it is not practical to institute all of the recommendations at present.